Nabeel-Ahmad07/Nabeel-Ahmad07/README.md

 ### Neutrawise
 **Web Developer Intern** | *Aug 2025 – Present*
-- Focused on backend development using Django & PostgreSQL
+- Focused on backend development using FastAPI and MongoDB
 - Built and optimized scalable APIs for internal applications
-- Collaborated with the team to improve system performance and maintain clean code
+- Collaborated with the Frontend and AI/ML Team

 ### Fiverr
 **Freelance Web Developer** | *Sep 2023 – Present*